|Typical Bank fee||£2,600||£7,200||£16,200|

 Who can obtain a Grant of Probate?

-Usually the executors of the estate as named within the will can obtain a grant probate.
+Usually the executors of the estate are named within the will can obtain a grant probate.

 What if there is no Will?

-In the case of there being no will then probate will be granted according to the laws of intestacy, you can read more about these rules here when granted under the laws of intestacy a grant of probate will often be referred to as letters of administration.
+In the case of there being no will then probate will be granted according to the laws of intestacy, when granted under the laws of intestacy a grant of probate will often be referred to as letters of administration.

 When Probate may not be required?

 When dealing with a small estate usually under £20,000 you may not need to obtain a grant of probate.
-In cases were the deceased left a Will most banks and building society’s will release funds based on proof of ID and a certified copy of the death certificate and Will.
-If there is no will then its quite common for institutions to insist on seeing a grant of probate in order to ensure they release funds to the correct person.
+In cases were the deceased left a Will most banks and building societies will release funds based on proof of ID and a certified copy of the death certificate and Will.
+If there is no will then it’s quite common for institutions to insist on seeing a grant of probate in order to ensure they release funds to the correct person.

 Jointly owned assets

-Probate is not normally required to deal with assets that are hel in joint names.
+Probate is not normally required to deal with assets that are held in joint names.
 For example a property passing from one spouse to another that had been registered in joint names or a bank account help in joint names.

 How to deal with Probate